Muna-Lombe/loghog_public_content/README.md

     }

     // Construct the payload according to LogHog's expected schema.
+    // The `message` parameter is stored directly.
+The `data` object is stored as `message_body_compressed`.
-    // Fields like 'category', 'trace_id', 'span_id', 'template_id', 'params', 'tags'
+    // Fields like 'category', 'trace_id', 'span_id', 'template', 'params', 'tags'
-    // are extracted from 'data' for indexing and filtering, and also included in 'body'. const payload = {
+    // are extracted from 'data' for indexing and filtering. const payload = {
       timestamp: new Date().toISOString(),      // ISO 8601 format (e.g., "2024-01-01T12:00:00.000Z").
 Crucial for chronological ordering.
       level: level,                             // Log severity: 'info', 'warn', 'error', 'debug', 'fatal'.
 Helps in filtering and severity analysis.
       message: message,                         // A brief, descriptive summary of the event.
 Essential for quick understanding.
       body: data,                               // The comprehensive JSON object containing all detailed, structured data related to the log event.
+This will be compressed and stored as `message_body_compressed`.
       category: data.category || 'general',       // Optional: A high-level classification of the log (e.g., 'auth', 'database', 'network').
 Useful for broad filtering.
       trace_id: data.trace_id || undefined,     // Optional: A unique identifier to correlate multiple log entries belonging to a single request or transaction across services.
       span_id: data.span_id || undefined,       // Optional: An identifier for a specific operation within a trace, useful for distributed tracing contexts.
-      template_id: data.template_id || undefined, // Optional: An identifier for a predefined log message template, useful for grouping similar logs.
-      params: data.params || undefined,         // Optional: An object containing parameters that fill a predefined log message template.
+      template: data.template || undefined,     // Optional: An object containing 'name' (string) of a predefined log template and 'params' (object) for its parameters.
+      params: data.params || undefined,         // DEPRECATED: Parameters should now be part of the 'template' object.
+Use template.params instead.
       tags: data.tags || undefined              // Optional: An object of key-value pairs for additional metadata and filtering (e.g., { environment: 'production', service: 'payments-api' }).
     };